 In addition to using them to drive more leads and referrals, many SaaS businesses turn their technology partner programs into direct revenue generators of their own, either by splitting revenue with partners or selling services and certification to partners.

 These paid services can also be made optional so only partners who are interested pay.
-For example, Salesforce sells a marketing package to tech partners, MongoDB sells technical services designed to help build an integration, and Shopify sells ads in their integration marketplace that partners can choose to buy or not.
+For example, Salesforce sells marketing help to tech partners, MongoDB sells technical services designed to help build an integration, and Shopify sells ads in their integration marketplace that partners can choose to buy or not.

 The other way to turn tech partnerships into a new revenue stream is by charging customers to use the resulting product integrations.
 Usually this is done by putting integrations on higher tier plans, as Slack and Wix for business do.
 Other companies, like SurveyMonkey and Atlassian, sell integrations as add-ons.